Getting to Know Venture Capital Investing with Cresset Partners’ Ventures II Fund

 Building on the success of our $140M Fund I, Cresset launched Ventures II.
 Fund II has the same strategy as its predecessor fund, providing diversified exposure to a variety of sectors, including artificial intelligence, software, fintech, biotech, and other cutting-edge technologies.

 Overall, it’s very similar.
-The fund is a bit bigger and targeting ~50% of the same managers we partnered in Fund I along with new partnerships of equally compelling top-tier managers.
+The fund is a bit bigger and targeting ~50% of the same managers we partnered in Fund I along with new partnerships of equally compelling managers.
 Investors have responded very positively to this portfolio construction as it may substantially mitigate blind pool risk.
 From Day 1, we have line of sight to the majority of our portfolio.
 So far, we’ve already made 5 commitments including Andreessen Horowitz, Founders Fund, Y Combinator, Caffeinated Capital, and Saga Ventures.

 Over the last couple of years, we’ve spoken with more than 1,000 venture firms, and we’ve invested with ~less than 20 of them.
 That has laid the groundwork for our second fund by seeding a robust pipeline of opportunities.
 We are thrilled with the quality of managers we’re seeing and are very optimistic about the Fund overall.